 If you have installed Fix8 from a release rpm, the supplied hftest will not be configured for this test.
 Please rebuild it following these instructions.

 For our test, we will simulate an HF client preloading and sending 500000 orders to a server.
 We will measure the encode and decode timings for both the client and the server.
+We are also going to use the coroutine process mode, which will minimise the effects of jitter.
 The test client and server hftest are built by default when you build Fix8.
 Also by default, the xml configuration files hf_server.xml, hf_client.xml, hf_client_include.xml needed are supplied already preconfigured.

 Do not use the configure switches shown above when building the other supplied test applications.